-Step 1 Carefully snap off a leaf from where it is attached to the main stem.
+Step 1) Carefully snap off a leaf from where it's attached to the main stem.
 The leaf should snap off cleanly and whole.
 Alternatively, you can cleanly snip a portion of the stem.

-Step 4 Once roots grow to 1-2cm remove from water and plant in a pot with drainage holes and filled with succulent potting mix.
+Step 6) Once roots grow to 1-2cm remove from water and plant in a pot with drainage holes, filled with succulent potting mix.
 Water as required.

 Where to plant succulents